virtualansoftware/doculan-tutorials/docs/E_Sign/cancel-esign-document.md

 Dear [Recipient Name],

-The e-sign request for the document titled “[Document Name]” has been cancelled by the sender.
+The e-sign request for the document titled Ã¢â‚¬Å“[Document Name]Ã¢â‚¬Â has been cancelled by the sender.

 You no longer need to take any action on this request.